ADORSYS-GIS/DGAT-sustainability/docs/architecture/arc42.md

 ### Offline/Online Synchronization:
 - IndexedDB for local storage.
-- SYNC_QUEUE for queuing changes.
+- Version-based conflict resolution in ASSESSMENTS_RESPONSE.
-- Conflict resolution via last-write-wins or user prompts.
+- Conflict resolution via version comparison and user prompts when needed.

 ### Logging/Monitoring:
 - CloudWatch for metrics and logs.